element-hq/element-android/docs/pull_request.md

 3. Code maintenance.
 A bit similar to point 2.
 Tricky code must be documented for instance
 4. Fork consideration.
 Will configuration of forks be easy?
 Some documentation may help in some cases.
 5. We are building long term products.
 "Quick and dirty" code must be avoided.
+6. The PR includes new tests for the added code, updated test for the existing code

 ### Rules